Annapurna Circuit Trek

 To reach Tilicho Lake, we divert to Tilicho Base Camp from Manang.
 Cradled by the mountains, Tilicho Lake Base Camp itself is an incredible spot to stay for the night.
 You wake up and have a steady climb up to the lake and enjoy for a few hours before heading back to Shree Kharka to continue along the Annapurna Circuit Trek path.

-12-Day Annapurna Circuit Trek with Tilicho Lake Difficulty
+11/ 12-Day Annapurna Circuit Trek ACT with Tilicho Lake Difficulty

 The 12-Day Annapurna Circuit Trek with Tilicho Lake falls under the Strenuous category.
 The Annapurna Circuit Trek alone is a strenuous one, and with the added Tilicho Lake bit, it is even a bit more difficult.
 It is recommended to have previous trekking experience before taking on this nearly two-week Himalayan journey.
 No doubt, regardless of the amount of trekking experience you have, you will be challenged on this trek – but that’s part of the fun!

 If you want to be well-prepared, it wouldn’t hurt to spend a month or two working on your cardio (i.e. running, swimming, stair-climbing, etc.).
-Some clients get ready by packing their backpack and climbing hills.
-Just keep in mind that their level of oxygen is much less when you trek high into the mountains, so even walking on flat gets a bit more difficult.
+Some clients get ready by packing their backpacks and climbing hills.
+Just keep in mind that their level of oxygen is much lower when you trek high into the mountains, so even walking on flat gets a bit more difficult.

 All this being said, we do the best we can to help you accomplish the Annapurna Tilicho Lake Trek.
 More important than anything is the combination of your determination to complete the trek and our expertise on how to minimize health risks while doing the trek in a timely manner.
 If any problems do arise, we will support you to the best of our abilities.